-The capital structure of the Company consists of shareholders' equity (deficiency), comprising issued capital and deficit.
+The capital structure of the Company consists of shareholders' deficiency.
 The Company is not exposed to any externally imposed capital requirements.

 The properties in which the Company currently has an interest are in the exploration stage; as such the Company has historically relied on the equity markets to fund its activities.
 In order to carry out the planned exploration and pay for administrative costs, the Company will spend its existing working capital and raise additional amounts as needed.
 The Company will continue to assess new properties and seek to acquire an interest in additional properties if it feels there is sufficient geologic or economic potential and if it has adequate financial resources to do so.